 The monthly amount of compensation for executives shall be within the upper limit for the total amount of compensation (directors: 80 million yen; auditors: 7 million yen) prescribed by a resolution at the General Meeting of Shareholders.
 The monthly amount of compensation for each individual director is decided by a representative director who has received authorization from the Board of Directors and is in accordance with standards prescribed by the Company, while the amount of compensation for each individual auditor is decided through cooperative consultation among auditors.
 Bonuses are decided upon receiving authorization for total amounts to be paid to directors and auditors, respectively, through a resolution at the Ordinary General Meeting of Shareholders.
-The amount of the bonus for each director takes into consideration the level of individual contribution and is decided by a representative director who has received authorization from the Board of Directors, while the amount of the bonus for each auditor is decided through cooperative consultation among auditors.
+The amount of the bonus for each director takes into consideration the level of individual contribution and is decided by a representative directors, while the amount of the bonus for each auditor is decided through cooperative consultation from the Board of Directors, while the amount of the bonus for each auditor is decided through cooperative authorization from the Board of Directors, while the amount of the bonus for each auditor is decided through cooperative consultation among auditors.